11 Ways to Save Even More During National Coupon Month

 While every month is National Coupon Month at Brad's Deals, we thought we'd take a moment to help out those of you who don't spent their days obsessively scouring the web for the best prices on everything from wine to smartwatches.
-Here are our X best tips for getting the most out of your online coupon codes (and some little-known ways of scoring coupons no one else has!):
+Here are eleven of our best tips for getting the most out of your online coupon codes (and some little-known ways of scoring coupons no one else has!):

 Some retailers will hit you with a pop-up window if you try to close out during the checkout process.
 This is a chat session (sometimes with a real, live human, sometimes not), and often they'll offer you a coupon to entice you to complete the order.
 Other times, even if no chat is automatically started, if you start an online conversation with a customer service agent, ask them whether they know of any active coupon codes.
 A lot of times they'll be running free shipping promotions you may have missed, and if you're lucky enough to get a super helpful agent, they might throw you a bone and let you in on an employees-only code or upcoming deal.

 These electronic wallet services allow you to pay for things online without having to type in your credit card.
 They're free, often more secure than a credit card and can help to simplify the checkout process.
-Plus--many sites offer bonus discounts for paying with them.
+Plus, many sites offer bonus discounts for paying with them.

 Brad's Deals editor Laura says many shoppers have trouble using online coupon codes because they often neglect the cardinal rules of coupon shopping: "To ensure your coupon code works, enter it exactly as it appears in the deal or ad," Laura says.
 "Don't leave any spaces before, within, or after, follow the original capitalization and lower casing, and don't forget to click the 'apply' button when there is one."